Towards Understanding Link Predictor Generalizability Under Distribution Shifts

 \subsection{Dataset Splitting Strategy}

 In the last subsection we described the different types of metrics to induce distribution shifts for LP.
 The metrics cover fundamental structural properties that influence the formation of new links.
 Given the functionality of: CN, SP, and PA within link prediction~\cite{liben2003link}, LPShift applies the three heuristics to induce distribution shifts which respectively target: local, global, and scale-free properties of the graph.
 Therefore, providing a meaningfully-difficult challenge to GNN4LP, as empirically-demonstrated in Section~\ref{sec:experiments}.
-We now describe how we use these measures to split the dataset into train/validation/test splits to induce such shifts.
+We now describe how LPShift applies these heuristic measures to split the dataset into train/validation/test splits to induce such shifts.

 In order to build datasets with structural shift, we apply a given neighborhood heuristic to score each link.
-This score is then compared to a threshold ($i_{train}, i_{valid})$ to categorize a link as a different sample.
+This score is then compared to a threshold ($i_{train}, i_{valid})$ to categorize a link within a different sample distribution.
 As denoted in Alg.~\ref{alg:dsplit}, the heuristic score of the link $(u, v)$ is $h(u, v)$.
-The link falls into: training when $h(u, v) < i_{train}$, validation when $i_{train} \leq h(u, v) < i_{valid}$, and testing when $h(u, v) > i_{valid}$.
-The training graph is constructed from the training edges extracted from the original OGB dataset \cite{hu2020open}.
-Validation and testing samples extracted from this training graph are limited to 100k edges maximum and subsequently removed to prevent test-leakage.
-The full algorithm is detailed in Algorithm~\ref{alg:dsplit} with additional details in Appendix~\ref{sec:app_split_strategy_alg}.
+The link falls into: training when $h(u, v) < i_{train}$, validation when $i_{train} < h(u, v) \leq i_{valid}$, and testing when $h(u, v) > i_{valid}$.
+The new training graph is constructed from the original OGB dataset \cite{hu2020open}.
+Validation and testing samples are removed from the new training graph to prevent test-leakage and limited to 100-thousand edges maximum.

 With Figure~\ref{fig:split_ogb}, we provide a small example of how splits are produced by our proposed splitting strategy.
-Specifically, Figure~\ref{fig:cn_split_ogb} demonstrates the outcome of the CN split labelled ``(0,1,2)'' where sampled edges pulled from the: black-dotted line = training (no CNs), red-dotted line = validation, (1 CN), and blue-dotted line = testing ($\geq$2 CNs).
+Specifically, Figure~\ref{fig:cn_split_ogb}(a) demonstrates an outcome of the CN split labelled ``CN - 1,2'' where sampled edges pulled from the: black-dotted line = training (no CNs), red-dotted line = validation, (1 CN), and blue-dotted line = testing ($\geq$2 CNs).
 Figure~\ref{fig:split_ogb}(b) follows a similar high-level process, focusing on node-degree instead of CNs.
 As such, the validation (red) cut splits nodes with degree 3 and the testing (blue) cut splits nodes with degree 1.
 Figure~\ref{fig:split_ogb}(c) details Shortest-Path (SP), where the red cut works on a path of length 3 and is categorized by taking SP as the denominator of the ratio, $\frac{1}{SP}$.